 For beekeeper Christine Robin Combs, being a beekeeper means no day is exactly the same.
-Sure, most days she’ll spend some time collecting honey, beeswax and royal jelly (used for the development and nurturing of queen bees… it’s like gold to beekeepers with sick, unhappy or jealous queens) from her various hives and colonies.
-She’ll probably also be involved in the business end of things (especially if she runs her own company) such as dealing with farmers, other beekeepers and maybe even giving presentations to school or holding workshops for wannabe beekeepers.
+Sure, most days she'll spend some time collecting honey, beeswax, and royal jelly (used for the development and nurturing of queen bees…it’s like gold to beekeepers with sick, unhappy, or jealous queens) from her various hives and colonies.
+She'll probably also be involved in the business end of things (especially if she runs her own company) such as dealing with farmers, other beekeepers, and maybe even giving presentations to schools or holding workshops for wannabe beekeepers.

 Taking care of the bees themselves is also a big job.
 These little creatures come and go as they please; they're not pets (even though they're so cute and furry with those five luminous, black eyes…).
 Combs simply provided a home for them to do whatever it is they do naturally.
 A sort of…guest/host relationship where they get a place to live and she gets the spoils of what they don't need after they make it.

 But what she does do is make sure the bees' hives (and the bees, themselves) are clear of insects, parasites, mice, and other sorts of ne’er-do-wells whose main purpose in life is to interrupt the bees' natural work and lives.

 Maybe one day a week Combs will spend her time building hives or destroying old ones that present a problem to the rest of the hives—if they're diseased, rotting, mite-infested, or whatnot.
 She may spend a day potting the honey and hauling it to market, and the next day be called about going to gather up a swarm—a gathering of 5,000 to 30,0000 bees in a tree or bush trying to find a home.
 Maybe she's been anointed—without her knowledge or maybe even consent—the city's "Swarm Swami."